Academic career system

 4. Tenure track employees have the chance to increase their competence in the duties that will be used as the basis for the evaluation of their success.

-5. Advancement on the tenure track is monitored on an annual basis in connection with performance review discussions, for example.
+5. Advancement on the tenure track is monitored on an annual basis in connection with development discussions, for example.

-6. It is possible to advance on the tenure track faster than what was originally planned if the employee achieves the objectives in a faster schedule.
+6. It is possible to advance on the tenure track faster than what was originally planned if the employee achieves the objectives faster than scheduled.

 7. Those recruited to a tenure track position are provided with an opportunity to receive supervision and support for their work.